abtris/www.prskavec.net/content/reader/2026-05-27-webexpo/index.md

 | **+260%** selection lift (Wang) | **99.9%** fewer tokens (Cloudflare, 2,500 endpoints) |
 | **72% → 90%** accuracy (Anthropic) | LLM writes code, not picks tools |

-Anthropic, Cloudflare, and [Jeremiah Lowin](https://www.prefect.io/blog/code-mode-the-better-way-to-use-mcp) himself — the same person quoted on the principles slide — all argue that for large APIs, you should expose just `search()` and `execute()` meta-tools and let the LLM write code against them.
+Anthropic, Cloudflare, and [Jeremiah Lowin](https://www.prefect.io/blog/code-mode-the-better-way-to-use-mcp) himself, the same person quoted on the principles slide, all argue that for large APIs, you should expose just `search()` and `execute()` meta-tools and let the LLM write code against them.
 Cloudflare's number: 2,500 endpoints, 99.9% fewer tokens.

 Both paths agree on the through-line: **products for agents, not APIs for humans.** They disagree on whether you invest at the description layer or the protocol layer.
 In the demo, we apply path one.
 Code Mode comes back in *Emerging Patterns*.

 ### Demo Guardrails

-Three security checks I'll apply as I build — watch for them in the security part of the demo:
+Three security checks I'll apply as I build, watch for them in the security part of the demo:

 1. **Validate every argument.** Treat LLM input as untrusted, always.
 2. **Allow-list, not deny-list.** Explicit boundaries on what tools can touch.
 3. **Fail closed.** Anything ambiguous gets blocked.

-These map directly to OWASP Agentic Top 10 (2026) — **ASI01** (Goal Hijack) and **ASI02** (Tool Misuse).
+These map directly to OWASP Agentic Top 10 (2026): **ASI01** (Goal Hijack) and **ASI02** (Tool Misuse).
 The full breach stories and complete checklist come after the demo.

 ## Demo Recap

 {{< video src="assets/demo-master.mp4" poster="assets/demo-poster.jpg" >}}

-In the talk I walked through a recorded build of a brand-new tool on top of an existing MCP server — about **10 minutes** of actual build time, with an AI assistant writing the code.
+In the talk I walked through a recorded build of a brand-new tool on top of an existing MCP server, about **10 minutes** of actual build time, with an AI assistant writing the code.

 The flow:

 1. Walked through the repo structure (~500 lines total, not complex).
-2. Showed an existing tool — the pattern is just a function with input validation and a return format.
+2. Showed an existing tool: the pattern is just a function with input validation and a return format.
 3. Asked the AI assistant to add a `git_status` tool, watching it write the code live.
 4. Wired it up with minimal boilerplate, built with `go build`.
 5. Tested with [MCP Inspector](https://github.com/modelcontextprotocol/inspector) before connecting to a real AI client.
-6. Demonstrated allowed vs blocked requests — the security demo.
+6. Demonstrated allowed vs blocked requests: the security demo.

 The point isn't that I'm fast.
 It's that this is simple.
 An MCP tool is just a function with a description.
 The protocol handles everything else.

 Full demo code on GitHub: **[github.com/abtris/mcp-server-example](https://github.com/abtris/mcp-server-example)**.
-The recorded walkthrough is a stripped slice — the repo goes further:
+The recorded walkthrough is a stripped slice; the repo goes further:

-- **CLI** — flags and subcommands for ergonomic local use
+- **CLI**: flags and subcommands for ergonomic local use
 - **Logs, metrics, traces**
 - **Updated to the latest MCP Go SDK**
-- **Better structure** — separate packages with clear boundaries
+- **Better structure**: separate packages with clear boundaries
-- **GitHub Actions** — CI on every push
+- **GitHub Actions**: CI on every push
-- **Separate config** — env-based, not hardcoded
+- **Separate config**: env-based, not hardcoded

 ## Security in Detail: Real Breaches, Real Defenses

 You've seen the guardrails applied in the demo.
-Now let me show you why they matter — what actually happens when you skip them.
+Now let me show you why they matter: what actually happens when you skip them.

 If you're giving AI the ability to query your database, call your APIs, or read your files, you need to think about what happens when things go wrong.
 Because they will.